House Price Predictions roundup

 There was no clear winner for the 2010 House price predictions so it was shared by Zoopla, Knight Frank, RICS, and Building Society Association.
 My 2010 prediction of a 4% rise wasn't far off the 2.2% official rise for the year – and better than other property experts.
 I always use Land Registry for figures as it represents the best over indication of house prices we have.

-Can experts really be so wrong for so many years?
+Can experts really be so wrong about price predictions for so many years?

 What astounds me is that fact that so many ‘experts' continue to predict large falls year after year and year after year they are totally wrong every year.
 An example of this is Capital Economics who have reported large falls every year and every year they have been wrong, but it gets them the headlines I guess so this works for them.
 I certainly wouldn't trust them for property investment advice, but they are good measure of the worst that could happen.
 One does wonder if these poor souls go home every night fearing they won't wake up in the morning, I much prefer to have some level of optimism in my life.